ilbers/isar/doc/user_manual.md

  - `DISTRO_ARCH` - The Debian architecture to build for (e.g., `armhf`).

-If BitBake is called with multiconfig targets (e.g., `multiconfig:qemuarm-stretch:isar-image-base`), the following variable defines all supported configurations:
+If BitBake is called with multiconfig targets (e.g., `multiconfig:qemuarm-buster:isar-image-base`), the following variable defines all supported configurations:

  - `BBMULTICONFIG` - The list of the complete configuration definition files.